COVID-19: Vaccines and flattening the curve

 What can I do to help flatten the curve?

-COVID-19 is a new disease and we are still learning how it spreads, the severity of illness it causes, and to what extent it may spread in the United States.
-However, doctors and scientists believe COVID-19 is spread mainly from person-to-person.
+We do know that COVID-19 is spread mainly from person to person.
 That is, when people are in close contact with one another (within about 6 feet), or through respiratory droplets produced when an infected person coughs or sneezes.
 Learn more from the CDC.

 The key goal in flattening the curve is to slow the spread of disease, which means taking steps to protect yourself and people in your community from becoming infected.